timscream/Fibonacci-Rest-API/README.md

 adding the ability to calculate the fibonacci series and receive the request through a user interface or API call

+v0.3.1(hotfix):

+deactivated recursive function to calculate fibonacci series and added optimized function to perform the same calculation

 ***************************************************************************

 NOTE: